 It becomes harder to distinguish your time for work and personal life

-A flexible working arrangement can be both an advantage and disadvantage to those who work at home.
-Having access to your workloads 24/7 makes it difficult for you to shift from your job to your personal or family time.
-Some businesses already addressed this and set up defined schedules and no overtime policies.
-But if you handle your own schedule at work, having your dedicated office space at home can help you keep a clear boundary between your work and your personal life.
+A flexible working arrangement can be both an advantage and a disadvantage for those who work at home.
+Having access to your workload 24/7 makes it difficult for you to shift from your job to your personal or family time.
+Some businesses have already addressed this and set up defined schedules and no overtime policies.
+But if you handle your own schedule at work, having a dedicated office space at home can help you keep a clear boundary between your work and your personal life.

 You are more prone to experience communication gaps

 Communication is undeniably faster and more efficient in the office than in remote work.
-Delays in replies, possibilities of missing a chat or call, and vague or misinterpreted tones are the downsides of electronic communications.
+Delays in replies, the possibility of missing a chat or call, and vague or misinterpreted tones are the downsides of electronic communications.

 Your home office takes up your living space

-Your office equipment consumes a huge space of your home.
-Improper utilisation of your available area and unorganised work setup can make both your work and living space uncomfortable.
+Your office equipment consumes a huge amount of space in your home.
+Improper utilisation of your available area and unorganised work setup can make both your work and living spaces uncomfortable.
 The solution is to create a proper plan for your home office design.

 Psychological Impacts of Working From Home